er-mo/Android-Battery-Widget/README.md

-## Battery Widget Indictor
+## Battery Widget Indicator

-An elegant battery widget for android
+An elegant battery widget for versions 2.2 (Froyo) or higher

-Required android version 2.2 (Froyo) or higher
+This app is placed on your Android device's home screen so you can quickly check your battery level

 ## Screenshots